Intermediate representation TREE

 • Evaluate e and return the result.

-• Transfer control (Jump) to address e.
-The list of labels labels specifies all possible locations where the expression e can be evaluated, which is necessary for performing dataflow analysis later on.
+• This instruction is simpler than Appel’s (JUMP(e, labels)). labels specifies all possible locations where the expression e can be evaluated, which is necessary for performing dataflow analysis later on.

 CJUMP(o, e1, e2, l1, l2):